sanitswain/java8tips/datetime.rst

 * Provide an effective API suitable for developer usability.
 * Provide a limited set of calendar systems and be extensible to others in future.

-Java 8 introduced a new package `java.time <https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html>`_ to provide a high quality date and time support in the native Java API.
+Java 8 introduced a new package `java.time <https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html>`_ to provide a high quality date and time to support in the native Java API.

 java.time package